unyt-org/uix/docs/manual/01 Getting Started.md

 ## What is UIX?

-UIX is a state-of-the-art TypeScript framework for developing full-stack web applications.
+UIX is a state-of-the-art TypeScript framework for building full-stack web applications.
 With UIX, you can write frontend and backend code in a single [Deno](https://docs.deno.com/runtime/manual) project.
-UIX abstracts away the complexity of communicating between servers and clients - there is no need to think about APIs, serialization, or data storage.
+UIX abstracts away the complexity of communication between servers and clients - there is no need to think about APIs, data serialization, or data storage.

 The [DATEX JavaScript Library](https://docs.unyt.org/manual/datex/introduction) acts as the backbone of UIX, providing useful functionality such as *reactivity, restorable state and cross-device data exchange*.

-UIX works out of the box with TypeScript and JSX and does not require any additional tooling or build steps.
+UIX works out of the box with TypeScript and JSX requiring no additional tools or build steps.

-UIX encourages the use of standard web APIs wherever possible, and provides a simple and intuitive abstraction layer for more advanced features.
+UIX encourages the use of standard web APIs wherever possible, and provides a simple and intuitive abstraction layer for more advanced functionality.

 > [!NOTE]
-> The [UIX Guide](./18%20Guide.md) gives a comprehensive overview for developers who are new to UIX.
+> The [UIX Guide](./18%20Guide.md) provides a comprehensive overview for developers new to UIX.

 ## Main Features